deephdc/deep-docs/source/user/howto/develop-model.rst

 This step takes the output from the previous step `Make datasets` and creates train, test as well as validation ML data from raw but cleaned and pre-formatted data.
-The realisation of this step depends on the concrete Use Case, the aim of the application as well as available technological backgrounds (e.g. high-performance supports for data processing).
+The realisation of this step depends on the concrete use case, the aim of the application as well as available technological backgrounds (e.g. high-performance supports for data processing).
 ::